 Understanding the Basics of Construction Job Bidding

 The competitive bidding process is how the vast majority of commercial and public construction projects are awarded.
-It’s a competition where contractors submit sealed bids to complete a specific project based on the provided plans, specifications, and contract terms.
-The owner then reviews all bids received and typically selects the lowest responsible and qualified bidder to be awarded the job.
+In this process, contractors submit sealed bids to complete a specific project based on the provided plans, specifications and contract terms.
+The owner then reviews all bids and typically selects the lowest responsible and qualified bidder to win the job.

-It’s essential construction professionals have a solid grasp of some key concepts when making construction bids:
+It’s essential construction professionals have a solid grasp of key concepts when making construction bids:

 Creating extremely detailed and precise estimations is the foundation of any winning bid.
-As a general contractor, you must thoroughly nail down the true costs or your pricing will be wildly inaccurate.
-The process starts with comprehensive takeoffs of plans to quantify all materials, equipment rentals, and labor hours needed.
+General contractors should nail down true costs to guarantee accurate pricing.
+The process starts with comprehensive takeoffs of plans to quantify all materials, equipment rentals and labor hours needed.

-Also, carefully analyze the construction contract terms as they define the commercial aspects like payment schedules, change order management, insurance requirements, penalties, and other financial implications.
+Also, carefully analyze the construction contract terms as they define the commercial aspects like payment schedules, change order management, insurance requirements, penalties and other financial implications.
 Conducting thorough due diligence on the plans and contract is essential before bidding out any project.
-Never bid out a project where the plans and contract aren’t crystal clear.
+Never bid out a project without clear plans and contracts.

 Key Strategies in Bidding Construction Jobs